TRIQS/triqs_0.x/doc/user_manual/wien2k/advanced.rst

   from pytriqs.dft.sumk_lda import *
   from pytriqs.dft.converters.wien2k_converter import *
   from pytriqs.dft.solver_multiband import *
-  from pytriqs.base.GF_Local import *
+  from pytriqs.base.gf_local import *
-  from pytriqs.base.archive.HDF_Archive import *
+  from pytriqs.base.archive import *

 Then we define some parameters::